kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 `PodGroup` status mirrors `Pod` status semantics:
 - If pods are unschedulable(i.e., timeout, resources, affinity, etc.), the scheduler updates the `PodGroupScheduled` condition to `False` and sets the reason fields accordingly.
-- If pods are scheduled, the scheduler updates the `PodGroupScheduled` condition to `True` after the last pod in the gang completes binding.
+- If pods are scheduled, the scheduler updates the `PodGroupScheduled` condition to `True` after the group got accepted by the Permit phase.

 For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled, the scheduler updates the `PodGroupScheduled` condition to `True`.